Iesysreal20cent/PrivSecImprove/readme.txt

 License,GPLv3.

-The both plugin and main needs the json to work.Both need java jdk or jre to run.
-Download repo unzip.Put it at a clean and safe place.
+both plugin and main needs the json to work.Main must have java jdk or jre to run.Iesys already have prebuilt Download repo unzip.Put it at a clean and safe place.
 Setup jre or jdk,if you have not(main_fixed folder is used).Or start Iesys(plugin folder is used) If you want default ui go to defaultui